jqueuniet/netbox-go/apiv3_7/docs/Tag.md

 ### NewTag

-`func NewTag(id int32, url string, display string, name string, slug string, taggedItems int32, created NullableTime, lastUpdated NullableTime, ) *Tag`
+`func NewTag(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *Tag`

 NewTag instantiates a new Tag object
 This constructor will assign default values to properties that have it defined,